jstetich/CBEP_OA/Graphics/Revised_Graphics_Diurnal.md

 five hours “behind” UTC, while local time is in daylight savings, so should be four hours behind.

-The first timestamp in the CSV file (‘CascoBayOAData.csv’) is 2015-4-23 15:00 (in UTC).
+The first time stamp in the CSV file (‘CascoBayOAData.csv’) is 2015-4-23 15:00 (in UTC).

 ``` r